Suspect in Denver shootings wrote books previewing attacks

 Scofield was a father of three, according to a site raising money for his family.

-About a minute later, a Lakewood police officer saw McLeod and ordered him to drop his weapon.
-She was shot in the abdomen but fired back at him, Romero said.
+About a minute later, Lakewood police officer Ashley Ferris saw McLeod and ordered him to drop his weapon.
+She was shot in the abdomen but fired back and killed the gunman.

-The wounded officer, whose name has not been released, underwent surgery Monday night.
-She is expected to make a full recovery.
+Ferris underwent surgery Monday night and is expected to make a full recovery.

+“I can't overemphasize enough the heroic actions of our Lakewood police agent," Romero said during a news conference Tuesday.
+"In the face of being shot, in the face of danger, she was able to not only save others from this terrible tragedy but also neutralize the threat.”

 Associated Press writer Mead Gruver contributed to this report.